 This answer has picked out two key elements of the passage that show the power of God and his relationship with the creation.
 The candidate has gone some way in showing he knows their importance, though his language is rather close to the language of the translation.
 He has just managed to attain L3 by making the identifications he has.

-Answer 4 The sirat al-mustaqim is the path which Allah asks us to follow.
+The sirat al-mustaqim is the path which Allah asks us to follow.
 This tells us he wants us to obey him and love him by doing his will.
 It shows us he has created us and shows us mercy and compassion.
 We can follow the path of Allah by following the example of the holy Prophet.
 Another important thing that Allah tells us in this sura is that we can turn to him for help.
 Allah also tells us that we can seek refuge in him in Sura 114.
 He is the Lord of the worlds.
 This means he is above everything he has created, even things humans do not know about.

+Level 4

-Level 4 There is a full explanation here of the straight path, and some sugge what it means in terms of a Muslim's daily life.
-Her comments on how path in practice indicate thorough understanding of this importan comparison with Sura 114 is also illuminating (even though this at question), and gives a strong suggestion that she knows what is significant.
-She has identified the main distinctive elements of the passage, little further in explaining why they are distinctive.
+There is a full explanation here of the straight path, and some suggestion that the candidate knows what it means in terms of a Muslim's daily life.
+Her comments on how a Muslim actually follows the path in practice indicate thorough understanding of this important element of the sura.
+The comparison with Sura 114 is also illuminating (even though this appears as passage (iii) in this question), and gives a strong suggestion that she knows what is significant about the portrayal of God here.
+She has identified the main distinctive elements of the passage, though she could have gone a little further in explaining why they are distinctive.